EU levy refund secured for British beet sugar industry – your questions answered

 Q: What are the deadlines?

 A: The EU Commission has set a deadline of end September 2018 and no further claim can be accepted after that date.
-Completed forms must be received by British Sugar by 25th May in order to be processed.
+Completed forms must be received by British Sugar in order to be processed.

 Q: What if I grew beet in 1999 or 2000 but don’t get a letter?